papandreou/httpception/README.md

 });
 ```

-When the test is done, the http module with automatically be restored,
+When the test is done, the http module will automatically be restored,
 and the test will fail if there are unexercised mocks.